niboj/DayzXboxConfigTutorial/README.md

 ## Territory flags configurations
 Territory flags (flag poles) in Dayz have the hability to refresh to despawn timers on item around them.
 You can change the behaviors of territory flags with the following configurations.

-### Change the refresh frequency of territory flags
+### How to change the refresh frequency of territory flags ?
 Territory flag normally take 5 days to get down when it is fully raised.
 In order to change this behavior :
 1. Open the file ___Globals.xml___.
 2. Find the ___FlagRefreshFrequency___ tag :